Jean-Marie Perrot: Assassination

-On 12 December 1943, aged 66, the abbé was killed by Jean Thépaut, a member of the French Communist Party, after a series of denunciations of Perrot for alleged collaborationist activity.
+On 12 December 1943, aged 66, the abbé was killed by Jean Thépaut, a member of the French Communist Party, after a series of denunciations of Perrot for collaborationist activity.

-Exploitation of memory

-After Perrot's death, the collaborator Célestin Lainé recruited about sixty men whom he organised under the name Bezen Kadoudal.
-Ael Péresse, second in command to Laîné, suggested naming the group after Perrot and so it became Bezen Perrot instead.

 Legacy

 Abbé Perrot was laid to rest at the chapel of Coat-Quéau, in Scrignac.
 His memory is often celebrated on Easter Monday.
-His role of has been the source of much controversy about "the "Breton cause", notably between Ronan Caouissin and the director of the theatre troupe Ar Vro Bagan.
+His role has been the source of much controversy about "the "Breton cause" and its relationship to collaborationism.

-Unvaniez Koad Kev was a law association created to maintain his legacy.
-Since 1957, the association has been administered principally by Youenn Craff.
-Tepod Gwilhmod was president from 2001 to 2003.
-In 2005, a crisis arose over an attempted takeover by Gérard Hirel (French police officer, ex-member of the French far-right party "National Front"), Roland de la Morinière, and Loig Kervoaz, all members of Adsav.
-The current president and chaplain are Yann Sanseau and abbot Blanchard.